inspeq/inspeq-docs/on-premise-deployment.md

 | HTTPS | TCP | 443 | 0.0.0.0/0 | Secure web service |
 | Custom TCP | TCP | 9000 | 0.0.0.0/0 | Backend API access |

 > **Security Note**: Consider restricting port 9000 access based on your security requirements.
-For enhanced security, use HTTPS (443) with path-based routing.
+For enhanced security, use HTTPS (443), we can help you with that.

 ##### Outbound Rules
 | Type | Protocol | Port Range | Destination | Description |